dmbarbour/wikilon/docs/AboutABC.md

 Useful functions like `i` and `+` will become part of the ABC standard dictionary, effectively becoming bytecodes.
 However, the ABC standard dictionary moves very slowly and will have a rigorous vetting process.

-In the mean time, we might achieve similar benefits through the [AO layer](AboutAO.md) by specifying a dictionary of runtime accelerated builtins.
-For example, we might implement `{%+@rt}`.
-This dictionary would be accessible for export (though may be read-only).
+In the mean time, we might achieve similar benefits through the [AO layer](AboutAO.md), e.g. by specifying a small, useful dictionary that will be accelerated by our runtime and enabling developers to derive from that.

 ### Fork/Join Parallelism